What is Cumulative Layout Shift (CLS) and how to fix it

 What is Cumulative Layout Shift (CLS)?

-Cumulative Layout Shift (CLS) represent the 'visual stability' part of the Core Web Vitals .
+Cumulative Layout Shift (CLS) represents the 'visual stability' part of the Core Web Vitals .
 The Cumulative Layout Shift (CLS) measures the movements of the page as content renders or new content is shown on the page.
-It calculates a score based on how much of the page is unexpectedly moving about, and how often.
+It calculates a score based on how much of the page is unexpectedly moving about and how far it moves.
 These shifts of content are very annoying, making you lose your place in an article you’ve started reading or, worse still, making you click on the wrong button!

 What is a good Cumulative Layout Shift (CLS) score?